ASAP Checklist -- before losing access to HP internal systems

 Life Insurance.
 Pay for continuing life insurance before the grace period expires.

 Arrange for your Retirement Gift with your manager or department admin.

-Health coverage.
-Call the Benefits Center to go over your specific
+Call the appropriate Benefits Center to go over your specific

 situation in detail -- which may include COBRA, reimbursement

 Phone numbers and member